mrapacz/interlinear-translation/README.md

 This is a repository holding the resources related to the `Low-Resource Interlinear Translation: Morphology-Enhanced Neural Models for Ancient Greek` paper presented at the LoResLM @ COLING2025 workshop.

-For code used for training the models, see https://github.com/mrapacz/loreslm-interlinear-translation/tree/main/code For the models, see:
+For code used for training the models, see https://github.com/mrapacz/loreslm-interlinear-translation/tree/main/code.

+For the fine-tuned models obtained in the paper, see:
 - https://huggingface.co/mrapacz/loreslm-interlinear-en
 - https://huggingface.co/mrapacz/loreslm-interlinear-pl